voidloop/ffi-opencv/README.md

 You'll need OpenCV and some Node.js addons installed before using these scripts.

 To install OpenCV follow instructions to the official size: http://opencv.org/.
-To resolve Node.js dependencies use npm as follow:
+To resolve Node.js dependencies use npm as follows:

 ```
 npm install ffi